PV Grid-connected System

 Off-grid Solar PV System

-An off-the-grid system allows the user to function electronically without the support of any main power system.
-It is completely self-sustained living, and we recommend to those living in remote locations, or a commercial lot.
+An off-the-grid system allows the user to live independently without support from the power grid.
+All electricity is locally produced, stored, and consumed.
+It is entirely self-sustaining living.
+We recommend off-grid to those living in remote locations, or a commercial lot.

 At Endless Energy, we understand that our clients have different needs and expectations.
 We offer a variety of residential, industrial, and commercial solar energy solutions in Christchurch and the South Island.